Faculty & Staff

 Nasrin

-Nasrin Matini began her career at Linden in 1999 and currently serves as Interim Principal.
+Nasrin Matini began her career at Linden in 1999.
 With over 40 years of teaching and leadership experience, Nasrin brings a wealth of knowledge and expertise to Linden.
 Her feminist vision, innovative pedagogical practice, and ability to lead at the intersection of academic excellence, student well-being, teacher/curriculum development, and school operations earned her a key leadership role at Linden as Principal Designate, which she assumed 17 years ago, stepping in whenever needed, or when the principal is absent.
 As our former senior mathematics specialist, Nasrin has been highly regarded for integrating real-world problem-solving in her classes, and is known for inspiring her students to develop confidence in their math and critical-thinking skills, which serve as strong predictors of their future academic success.
 She has rich experience and expertise in guidance, admissions, and human resources, and she manages Linden’s complex schedule as well as high school course offerings.
-Read more about Nasrin here.

 Beth Alexander